MinghuiChen43/awesome-deep-phenomena/README.md

   - Vivek Ramanujan, Mitchell Wortsman, Aniruddha Kembhavi, Ali Farhadi, Mohammad Rastegari. *CVPR 2020*
   - Digest: Hidden in a randomly weighted Wide ResNet-50 we show that there is a subnetwork (with random weights) that is smaller than, but matches the performance of a ResNet-34 trained on ImageNet.
 Not only do these "untrained subnetworks" exist, but we provide an algorithm to effectively find them.

+- Truth or Backpropaganda?
+An Empirical Investigation of Deep Learning Theory. [[paper]](https://arxiv.org/abs/1910.00359) [[code]](https://github.com/goldblum/TruthOrBackpropaganda)
+  - Micah Goldblum, Jonas Geiping, Avi Schwarzschild, Michael Moeller, Tom Goldstein. *ICLR 2020*
+  - Digest: The authors take a closer look at widely held beliefs about neural networks.
+Using a mix of analysis and experiment, they shed some light on the ways these assumptions break down.

 - A Signal Propagation Perspective for Pruning Neural Networks at Initialization. [[paper]](https://arxiv.org/abs/1906.06307) [[code]](https://github.com/namhoonlee/spp-public)
   - Namhoon Lee, Thalaiyasingam Ajanthan, Stephen Gould, Philip H. S. Torr. *ICLR 2020*
   - Digest: In this work, by noting connection sensitivity as a form of gradient, we formally characterize initialization conditions to ensure reliable connection sensitivity measurements, which in turn yields effective pruning results.
 Moreover, we analyze the signal propagation properties of the resulting pruned networks and introduce a simple, data-free method to improve their trainability.